onflow/flow/flips/20201310-storage-fees.md

     ]
 ```

+The migration will keep track of how much Flow tokens in total were reserved, so that that amount can be removed from the supply

 #### Future Migrations

 During any future register migration if any account registers are touched storage used must be updated as well.
 To ensure that this is done, touching any account related registers should go through the logic in `accounts.go`.